regnaio/udp-ws/README.md

   - `server/`
     - `ts/` contains server-side example using `UDPWebSocket.ts`

 In `example/server/`, run `npm run launch` to run the client-server example, as mentioned above.
+Note that webpack is used on the client side for browser compatibility.

 <br>